WARP-LAB/WARP-GUIDES-WEBPACK/05-webpack-guide-react/05-webpack-guide-react.md

 Build it.
 Click on text to see counter go up.
 Change something in *App.js* render output and watch as app changes.
-However, counter is not resetted (state is kept).
+However, counter is not reset (state is kept).

 ## Extension and loaders

-This might be the point where for React code you could start using `.jsx` ectension which hints both you as well as your editor about file contents.
+This might be the point where for React code you could start using `.jsx` extension which hints both you as well as your editor about file contents.
 In this case remember to add rules to webpack config to parse those files as you want (`test: /\.jsx$/`).

 ## Move on